core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 the same option.
 The option defines how to handle this case if needed.

 Base values are listed below for CSM Options.
-These are the values for the Capability and Setting before any Capability and Settings messages sends a modified value.
+These are the values for the Capability and Setting before any Capability and Settings messages send a modified value.

 These are not default values for the option as defined in Section 5.4.4 in {{RFC7252}}.